You — Yes, You — Can Get Your Dog to Pay Attention to You

 In the larger scheme of things, a cue to pay attention is essential because it is the basis of all training.
 You can teach a dog just about anything if you have their attention, but it’s virtually impossible if you don’t.
 Asking for a dog’s attention is a top priority for professional trainers, which is why it is often the first skill taught in classes or private lessons.

 This is especially valuable for dogs who don’t frequently offer their attention spontaneously.
-For naturally attentive dogs, attention training is largely about putting a behavior that frequently happens on cue.
 Teaching dogs to give attention when they don’t consistently offer it on their own requires more time and effort because you have to teach the behavior and associate it with a cue.

 Effective Attention Training Behaviors